-See "Compensation Discussion and Analysis" beginning on page 29 for more information.
+See "Compensation Discussion and Analysis" beginning on page 27 for more information.
 The Compensation Committee has the sole discretion to retain or obtain the advice of any compensation consultant, legal counsel or other advisor to assist in the Compensation Committee's evaluation of executive compensation, including the sole authority to approve fees for any such advisor.
 The Compensation Committee is also responsible for assessing the independence of any such advisor.
-All the members of the Compensation Committee are independent under NYSE listing standards and the Independence Standards.
 The Committee may form and delegate authority to subcommittees where appropriate and may delegate certain grant authority to our officers under our 2017 Incentive Plan, subject to limitations under applicable law and the terms of the 2017 Incentive Plan.